I’ve decided the term mansplaining needs to lose the gender reference.

 — Splaining is how someone demonstrates their fragile superiority… or how they walk through the steps together with you to see if there’s something missing.

 — It’s what people do if they are arrogant… or simply unsure of what you already know and so are saving you from having to recreate the wheel.

 — Splaining can be an asshole move… or it can be well intentioned

-All of this means which means, depending on the atitude of the person it is coming from, being splained to can be exasperating or it can be very informative and even welcome.
+All of this means, depending on the attitude of the person it is coming from, being splained to can be exasperating or it can be very informative and even welcome.